Hero-Solutions/RS_ptif/README.md

 # Must contain a leading and trailing slash.
 $iiif_ptif_filestore = '/iiif_ptif/';

-# Key and value to determine which images are cleared for public use
+# Key (shorthand name of the metadata field) and value to determine which images are cleared for public
+# Key can be set to NULL if all images should be private
 $iiif_ptif_public_key = 'clearedforusage';
 $iiif_ptif_public_value = 'Public use';

+# Folder to store private images, trailing slash is important
+$iiif_ptif_private_folder = 'private/';

-# Folders to store public and private images
+# Folder to store public images, trailing slash is important
+# Can be set to NULL if all images should be private
 $iiif_ptif_public_folder = 'public/';
-$iiif_ptif_private_folder = 'private/';

 # CLI Commands to perform image conversion to PTIF.
 # 'extensions' defines a list of file extensions and the command that should be used to convert images with these extensions to PTIF.